WebEngineering-FHNW/fs19-de-graded-exercise-lichtwellenreiter/README.md

 to all the blogs, magazines, books, videos that I consumed while I was working on this project.

 Other comments:
 -- Login to System by using credentials student/student
+-- sadly I was not able to implement all functions due to not enough time
+-- app does not work in safari & chrome due to canvas rendering issues.
+Implemented a browser check.

 I'm particular proud of:
 -- the exessive use of the canvas element to draw the map and the paths